 Such statistics about food programs also raise challenging concerns, such as why and who these families and individuals struggle with food insecurity.

 What effects do so many people going hungry have on our society?
-What can we do, finally, to resolve this serious problem?
-We will learn about food insecurity in this post and several solutions.
+Finally, what can we do to resolve this serious problem?
+In this post, we will learn about food insecurity and several solutions.

-So, whenever a person or family does not have access to adequate food security, it is considered to be experiencing food insecurity.
+Therefore, whenever a person or family does not have access to adequate food, it is considered to be experiencing food insecurity.

 Different families and individuals deal with and experience food insecurity.
-To clarify these varying experiences experienced food insecurity, the USDA provides four main ranges of both food security and food insecurity:
+To clarify these varying experiences of food insecurity, the USDA provides four main ranges of both food security and food insecurity:

 Food Security: